octapush/octapush.docs/README.md

 2. **`octapush.docs`** is designed with a simple and beautiful look.
 3. **`octapush.docs`** using a responsive design that supports a wide range of the latest browser technologies both on desktop computers and on mobile browsers technology.
 4. **`octapush.docs`** makes it easy to present your documentation, by updating (create, update, remove) your files from [GitHub](https://github.com), then **`octapush.docs`** will be updated automatically.
+5. Collaborative.
+Of course.
+Since we have used GitHub to put documentation files, so you can work together with your team to manage the documentations.
-5. Have capability to handle lot file types.
+6. Have capability to handle lot file types.
 Although specially designed to handle [_MARKDOWN_](https://en.wikipedia.org/wiki/Markdown) file, **`octapush.docs`** still supports other files like _HTM, HTML, XHTML, JPG, BMP, GIF, PNG, JS, CSS, C, TXT, and/or other file types_.
-6. Code preview with auto detect language support.
+7. Code preview with auto detect language support.
-7. Simple forum for each your document (next feature).
+8. Simple forum for each your document (next feature).
-8. You can host **`octapush.docs`** anywhere you want.
+9. You can host **`octapush.docs`** anywhere you want.
 But, in the future we will add free hosting and free subdomain (for the detail, see [Next Improvement](#next-improvement) section).
-9. Easy installation. **`octapush.docs`** is designed only by using HTML5 and JavaScript technology to perform dynamic actions.
+10. Easy installation. **`octapush.docs`** is designed only by using HTML5 and JavaScript technology to perform dynamic actions.
 So you do not have to worry about the type of _web-server_, version, or type of _operating-system_ you have. **`octapush.docs`** is only processed on the _client-side_.
 For the _server-side_, we use features from the [GitHub API](https://api.github.com/).
-10. Easy configuration. **`octapush.docs`** designed with easy and very minimal configuration.
+11. Easy configuration. **`octapush.docs`** designed with easy and very minimal configuration.
-11. Lightweight, and not needing hosting with big bandwidth.
+12. Lightweight, and not needing hosting with big bandwidth.

 ----